Robarts Research Institute

-The Robarts Research Institute is a medical research institute at the University of Western Ontario.
+The Robarts Research Institute is a medical research institute at the University of Western Ontario, as part of the Schulich School of Medicine and Dentistry.
 Staff scientists work to investigate a range of diseases including heart disease, stroke, diabetes, Alzheimer's disease, and cancer.

 History

 The institute was founded in 1986 by neurologist Henry Barnett, known for his discovery of aspirin as a preventive therapy for heart attack and stroke.
 Mark J. Poznansky became Scientific Director in 1993 and was awarded the Order of Canada in 2005 for his work at Robarts.

+Location

+Robarts is located in London, Ontario (1151 Richmond Street, London, Ontario, Canada, N6A 3K7).